mmorales45/EKF-SLAM/nusim/README.md

 To run the launchfile, run the following line.
 `roslaunch nusim nusim.launch`

+There is only one argument, which is color and this sets the color of the robot.
+For this assignment, only red is used and therefre the default is red.
+`roslaunch nusim nusim.launch color:=red`

 ### Services
 There are two services that can be called in the package.